apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperOver.md

     reads the data from a node

 * *set data* :
 	writes data to a node

+* *create or set* :
+    creates a node at a location in the tree or writes data to a node if it already exists

 * *get children* :
     retrieves a list of children of a node